Why Are My Dogs Suddenly Fighting?

 - Space (many dogs have a space threshold, an invisible barrier that if surpassed may yield a dispute)

 Generally, a high-ranking dog will maintain access to resource through a ritualized display, however, problems start when such displays are not effective.
-This is why we often see fights in dogs of similar or equal rank, the ritualized displays are ignored just as a soldier refuses to take orders from a captain.
+This is why we often see fights in dogs of similar or equal rank, the ritualized displays are ignored.
 At times, ignoring the display is not merely voluntary; it could be the lower-ranking dog ignores the display because it is over-ridden by an event that temporarily blurs the hierarchical status.
 We will see such circumstance below.

 As mentioned, at times social boundaries can be blurred by events.
 For instance, if both dogs have not seen the owner for a long time, the lower ranking dog may not defer to the higher-ranking dog's right to access to the owner first because it cannot contain its excitement or it could be he feels the owner will protect him.
 When over excitement takes place, this is often a trigger for big fights to occur among multi-pack dogs.
 It is easy for the excitement to blur social rules causing a fight to ignite.
 At times, when dogs are playing, the high arousal levels may also elicit a fight.